Hamburger

 The liability of the shareholders is generally limited to their capital investment in the company (ie, the amount the shareholder has paid for its shares).

-The only express authority for holding a shareholder liable is a provision in the Danish Companies Act whereby a shareholder is liable for damages suffered by the company, other shareholders or third parties if the shareholder intentionally or negligently has caused damage to the company and/or the shareholders.
+The only express authority for holding a shareholder liable is a provision in the Danish Companies Act whereby a shareholder is liable for damages suffered by the company, other shareholders or 3rd parties if the shareholder intentionally or negligently has caused damage to the company and/or the shareholders.

 Egypt